lab-antwerp-1/home/.github/ISSUE_TEMPLATE/vocab-and-snippets.md

 ## Content Checklist

+- [ ] This contribution is related to the module's objectives.
 - [ ] I have looked through the current repo and open PRs
   - [ ] I am not duplicating an existing file
   - [ ] I am not duplicating another person's PR